2020 A Journey Through Vietnam 9-Day

 - Sightseeing incl. admission fees according to itinerary.

-- Visa fees (please contact us for Visa procedures)
+- Visa fees (if needed, please contact us for Visa procedures)

 - Meals and drinks not mentioned in tour itinerary above